waawaa/waawaa.github.io/_posts/2022-07-17-amsi_bypass-hooking-NtCreateSection.md

 author: Alejandro Pinna
 ---

-Hi to all!
-Here suffering (again) the high temperatures and hoping winter to come back again ;-).
+Hi everyone!
+Here suffering (again) the high temperatures and hoping winter to come back again.

 Today we will talk about an AMSI bypass technique (probably not too useful in engagements) but interesting anyway.

 A lot of AMSI bypass techniques have been published since Microsoft presented it for Windows 10 / Server 2016 but it's also interesting to see a new one.

 ## AMSI internals